dutchmims/Ladybugs/README.md

 # Deployment

+###Version Control
+* From the Gitpod terminal use "git add ." which tells git you would like to make changes/updates to the files.
+* Then use "git commit -m " with a comment, this will commit the changes and update the files.
+* Then using the "git push" command this will push the committed changes to your GitHub repository.

+Deployment
 The site was deployed to GitHub pages.
 The steps taken are as follows:
 1. Log in to Github
 2. In the repository "Ladybugs", navigate to the settings tab from the top menu.